Dynamic Immune Support For Fall

-The holidays are fast approaching, which means schedules get hectic and healthy eating sometimes gets pushed aside.
-All the while, it’s cold and flu season.
-Even the strongest immune systems are put to the test during this time!
+We’ve arrived at back-to-school time, which means schedules get hectic and our families are spending more time indoors with other people.
+All the while, we get closer to cold and flu season and the holidays, when healthy eating sometimes gets pushed aside.
+Even the strongest immune systems are put to the test during this season of life!

 Many know that vitamin D is essential for avoiding the winter blues, but did you know it’s also important for your immune system?
 Every cell in your body has vitamin D receptors.
 Clinically, we’ve noticed that most people stay healthy when their vitamin D level is between 50 and 80.
 (A simple blood test at the doctor’s office will determine your vitamin D level.)